mal-lang/trainingLang/README.md

 # trainingLang
 The goal of trainingLang is to be simple but still feature several types of assets and associations.
-We want to keep number of attack steps low to result in smaller attack graphs. exampleLang is also a simple MAL language, but too simple for any meaningful training.
+We want to keep number of attack steps low to result in smaller attack graphs.